heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ### Content style guide

-{Share a purpose statement about your style guide and share a link to your style guide for contributors to review.}
+{Share a purpose statement about your style guide and a link to your style guide for contributors to review.}

 The purpose of our style guide is to ensure consistency in the tone, voice, and structure of our documentation.